tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

        ```
        - `invokedType` — expected signature of the `CallSite`, the parameter types represent the types of capture variables; the return type is the functional interface; see number of instantiations below for example
      - method references — treated the same way as lambda expressions, except that most method references do not need to be desugared into a new method; we can simply load a constant method handle for the referenced method and pass that to the metafactory
+   - example: `invokedynamic` in bytecode — see below
    - number of instantiations — only one instantiation (`MethodHandles::constant`) if no capture
      ```java
      // called by bootstrap methods in LambdaMetafactory to build CallSite